 Under this alternative, the WTC Site would be substantially redeveloped and the increases in traffic volumes and stationary source emissions would be similar to those associated with the Proposed Action.
-Traffic volumes and stationary sources are not expected to be substantially greater than in pre-September 11 conditions.
-Therefore, no significant adverse air quality impacts are anticipated to occur with this alternative.
+It is not anticipated that traffic volumes and stationary sources would be substantially greater than pre-September 11 conditions.
+Therefore, no significant adverse air quality impacts are anticipated to occur under this alternative.